 I realised about six years ago that all the social work I did barely made any impression in the lives of whānau I worked alongside.
 I saw all the ways that our voices are silenced through Pākehā speaking on our behalf, defining who we are as a people, being problemised and pathologised until the cows come home!
 Consistently measuring us and all other ethnicities against Pākehā as the norm.
 I also saw how much power academics had in terms of the negative impact their research had on our people.
 So I thought I would try to bring some counter-balance by joining academia.
 I applied to study at Massey University and my focus was on child protection and critiquing how Pākehā policies, practice and procedures, perpetuated the marginalisation of our people.
 I earned a Master of Social Work with first class honours and I am now doing a PHD in Social Work.

-What are the Tangata Whenua Social Workers Association (TWSWA) and the Tangata Whenua Voices in Social Work (TWVSW), and the Aotearoa New Zealand Association of Social Workers (ANZASW) doing to challenge the systems of power that create the marginalisation of Māori?
+I also started to ask what are the Tangata Whenua Social Workers Association (TWSWA) and the Tangata Whenua Voices in Social Work (TWVSW), and the Aotearoa New Zealand Association of Social Workers (ANZASW) doing to challenge the systems of power that create the marginalisation of Māori?
 Are they encouraging Pākehā to ask uncomfortable questions about their own role in supporting these systems of power?
 What are they doing to challenge the need for research in this country to be de-colonised?
 Or for social workers to no longer be approved as culturally competent or the new term, culturally fluent?
 We could refer to all of this as white supremacy in the same way sexism is about male supremacy.
-I like this term because it makes it crystal clear who is on top and who is at the bottom (Molisa, 2015).
 Not least, are we checking our Ivory Towers where governance is influenced by white middle class academic/life members and also comfortable Māori who uphold the status of Pākehā; the ones who work in the Master’s house whilst their kin work in the field?
 Too strong?
 Well sometimes naming it for what it is makes people pay heed.

 For months now I’ve been taking hits from well positioned and respected people in social work via emails and commentary on social media that I am disrespecting my colleagues and defaming them.
 I’ve been labeled unethical, divisive and seen as a threat.
 Well my silence does not belong to you.
 It cannot be bought and sold with anger, threats and shaking your finger at me.
 I will not be silent so that you can be comfortable.
 I will not participate in your silencing of our voices.
 I’ve been ‘hit’ many times both as a child and as an adult.
 There is nothing more you can do to me that I have not already experienced.
 You have no right to keep me from protecting myself, my whānau and future generations of our people.